Walking Tour

 * * *

-During the war the US Army was on hand to provide more advanced fire equipment, though it was of fairly limited utility when most of the town blew up in February 1943.
+During the war the US Army was on hand to provide more advanced firefighting equipment, though it was of fairly limited utility when most of the town blew up in February 1943.
 After the war Dawson Creek's fire brigade continued acquiring increasingly sophisticated and modern equipment, and today the fire department is equipped to handle whatever conflagrations may arise.1

-18. Department Stores
+18. The Department Stores

 South Peace Historical Society 2000.011.010 Series 04